All capitalized terms used in this document shall have the meanings given to them in Zendesk's Business Associate Agreement ("BAA").

 - Subscriber must systematically enforce, on all Agents, Admins, and Owners accessed endpoints, a password-locked screensaver or startup screen set to engage at a maximum of fifteen (15) minutes of system inactivity.

-- Subscriber must not alter viewing permissions which allow a user to see updates for an entire org.
-The default setting allowing access to the user's own tickets alone must not be changed.
+- Subscriber must not alter viewing permissions which allow a user to see updates for an entire org or alter the default setting allowing access beyond the user's own tickets alone must not be changed.

 - Subscriber acknowledges that Zendesk Support sends an email out to an End-User when a Subscriber’s Agent responds to a Zendesk Support ticket.
 By default, this email contains whatever correspondence the Agent has sent back to the End-User, and potentially could include PHI.
 To further protect Subscriber, their Zendesk Support instance should be configured to only alert the End-User that an Agent has responded, and require the End-User to authenticate into Zendesk Support to see the contents of the message.
 This custom configuration is covered in the following Zendesk article: https://support.zendesk.com/hc/en-us/articles/216845398.

-For subscribers who have signed Zendesk’s BAA, the following Security Configurations for the Zendesk Guide Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):
+The following minimum Security Configurations for the Zendesk Guide Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

 - Subscriber must have purchased and be a current subscriber of Zendesk Support Enterprise, Zendesk Guide Service, and the Advanced Security Deployed Associated Service.

-- Subscriber must ensure that any articles in Zendesk Guide Service created by Subscriber’s agents do not include PHI, either through the text of the article or as an attachment to the article.
+- Subscriber acknowledges that the Guide and Gather Services are public by nature (where not leveraging IP restrictions for “internal” help centers) and therefore Subscriber shall ensure that any articles in Zendesk Guide or Gather Service do not include PHI, either through the text of the article or as an attachment to, or image within the article.

-- If the Zendesk Guide Service is Guide Professional or Enterprise, Subscribers should, when possible, disable the ability for end users to create new posts by turning off the "Community" functionality with Zendesk Guide as described here: https://support.zendesk.com/hc/en-us/articles/217377008 or, when turning off "Community" features cannot be pursued due to the Subscriber’s intended use case for their help center, Subscribers must enable content moderation in Zendesk Guide Service and set to "Moderate all content" at: https://support.zendesk.com/hc/en-us/articles/203664466.
+- Where Zendesk Guide Service is Guide Professional or Enterprise, Subscribers should, when possible, disable the ability for end users to create new posts by turning off the Gather functionality with Zendesk Guide as described here https://support.zendesk.com/hc/en-us/articles/217377008 or, when turning off Gather features cannot be pursued due to the Subscriber’s intended use case for their help center, Subscribers shall enable content moderation in Zendesk Guide Service and set to "Moderate all content" at: https://support.zendesk.com/hc/en-us/articles/203664466.
 No submissions containing PHI shall be approved.

 For subscribers who have signed Zendesk’s BAA, the following Zendesk Insights Configuration must be complied with for any HIPAA Enabled Account(s):

-Subscriber is solely responsible for configuring, and will configure, all HIPAA Enabled Account(s) to which this BAA applies so (i) that PHI will not be contained within any custom fields or ticket title established within Zendesk; or (ii) that if Subscriber does establish such a custom field, then Subscriber is solely responsible for contacting Zendesk Support to exclude such custom field from Zendesk Insights reporting.
+- where Subscriber does establish such a custom field, Subscriber is solely responsible for contacting Zendesk Support to exclude such custom field from Zendesk Insights reporting.

-For subscribers who have signed Zendesk’s BAA, the following Security Configurations for the Zendesk Chat Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):
+The following minimum Security Configurations for the Zendesk Chat Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

-- Subscriber must have purchased and be a current subscriber of: Zendesk Support Enterprise; Zendesk Chat Enterprise; and Advanced Security Deployed Associated Service (“Add-On”).
+- Subscriber shall purchase and maintain subscription to: Zendesk Support Enterprise; Zendesk Chat Enterprise; and Advanced Security Deployed Associated Service (“Add-On”).

-- Subscriber must limit their Agents’ access to the Zendesk Chat Service systems by going through the Zendesk Support Service.
+- Subscriber shall limit Agents’ access to the Zendesk Chat Service by coupling with and authenticating via the Zendesk Support Service.

-For Subscribers who have signed Zendesk's BAA, the following minimum Security Configurations for usage of Zendesk Explore Service must be put in place and are acknowledged on the BAA for any HIPPA Enabled Account(s):
+The following minimum Security Configurations for usage of Zendesk Explore Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

 Subscriber acknowledges that ePHI may be surfaced in the Explore product via usernames, ticket titles, field and form choices, and any content found in free form text fields.

-- Biometric or PIN access set to the highest device setting allowed should be leveraged
+- Biometric or PIN access set to the highest device setting allowed shall be leveraged

-- Notifications allowing ticket comments to be surfaced onto the lock screens of such devices should be disabled
+- Notifications allowing ticket comments to be surfaced onto the lock screens of such devices shall be disabled

 Disclaimer: Due to changes in law or regulation or changes in the Zendesk Service, the security configurations in this document may change from time to time.
 This document contains Zendesk’s recommendations for the minimum effective security configurations for the protection of PHI within the Zendesk products outlined above at this time.
 This document does not constitute an exhaustive template for all controls over such data nor constitutes legal advice.
-Each Zendesk subscriber should seek its own legal counsel with regard to its HIPAA compliance requirements and should make the additional changes to its security configurations as warranted, so long as such changes do not counteract or degrade the security of the configurations outlined in this document.
+Each Zendesk subscriber should seek its own legal counsel with regard to its HIPAA compliance requirements and should make the additional changes to its security configurations in accordance with each subscriber’s own independent analysis, so long as such changes do not counteract or degrade the security of the configurations outlined in this document.